pettah market

 Pettah Bazaar area

-Colombo walking tour visiting Pettah for Shopping
+Colombo walking tour, visiting Pettah for Shopping

-Where to start my Colombo city tour?
+Where do I start my Colombo city tour?

-Independence Square is a monument dedicated to memorizing Sri Lanka’s independence from foreign rulers.
+Independence Square is a monument dedicated to remembering Sri Lanka’s independence from foreign rulers.
 In front of the monument is a statue of the first prime minister of Sri Lanka, D.S Senanayake.
 The indolence of Sri Lanka was a very big event and it was a relentless and very hard effort of many hundreds, of thousands of local people.
-Colombo was the capital of Sri Lanka during the British colonial Era, however, none of the Sri Lankan kings chose it as their capital in the past.
+Colombo was the capital of Sri Lanka during the British colonial era; however, none of the Sri Lankan kings chose it as their capital in the past.
 Gangarama temple.
 The Gangarama temple is centrally located in Colombo and it is easy to reach any other tourist sight from Gangarama temple.

 What are the places to visit on a Colombo walking tour?